mesonbuild/meson/docs/markdown/Reference-manual.md

 This object is returned by [`custom_target`](#custom_target) and contains a target with the following methods:

-- `full_path()` returns a full path pointing to the result target file
-  NOTE: In most cases using the object itself will do the same job as this and will also allow Meson to setup inter-target dependencies correctly.
+- `path()` returns a full path pointing to the result target file **NOTE:** In most cases using the object itself will do the same job as this and will also allow Meson to setup inter-target dependencies correctly.
 Please file a bug if that doesn't work for you.
+  One exception is explicitly concatenating the path with another string; e.g., to set a var such as `shell_var = 'SHELL=' + ksh.path()` that will be used to modify the environment of an external program.

+- `full_path()` is an alias for `path()` but is deprecated and should not be used.
+It may be removed at some future date.

 - `[index]` returns an opaque object that references this target, and can be used as a source in other targets.
 When it is used as such it